 For our inevitable growth, the summer-dry climate is at once a blessing and a curse.
 People clamor to live in this wonderful climate but the rains only come in winter and we need to store the water.
 Who gets to use the that water is a complex issue, requiring an understanding of all the competing water issues of farming (vegetables, dairy, wine, rice, alfalfa, citrus, almonds, flowers …), the environment (damming rivers, pumping groundwater, stream diversion, fish counts …), and urban growth (population growth, subdivisions, tech industry, Hollywood, tourism …).

-As water becomes more precious we gardeners are asked to conserve drip by drop as agriculture fights for acre feet, while environmentalists want to tear down dams, and developers want more single family homes with pools and bathrooms for every bedroom.
+As water becomes more precious gardeners are asked to conserve drip by drop as agriculture fights for acre feet, while environmentalists want to tear down dams, and developers want more single family homes with pools and bathrooms for every bedroom.
 Gardeners need to stake a claim and prove the value of water spent on gardening.
+We all want a truly green infrastructure and home landscapes that are hydrated and fire wise.

 The best way to do that to show that summer-dry gardens can be water efficient and beautiful at the same time.
-It is part of my job as a garden photographer to show this is possible, to change the aesthetic of what we expect to see in gardens here in the West.
+It is part of our job at the summer-dry project to show this is possible, to change the aesthetic of what we expect to see in gardens here in the West.
 East Coast, Southern, and English plants and garden styles may look great where water can sustain them, but in the West those gardens look out of place.

 Most water districts now give homeowners incentives to remove their lawns with cash for grass programs, as much as $4 per square foot, that help defray the cost of transitioning to more water efficient landscaping.
-There are many alternatives to lawn but, in particular I love meadows because I so love grasses.
+There are many alternatives to lawn but, in particular we love meadows and bunch grasses.
 I have two books on grasses: with Nan Ondra – “Grasses: Versatile Partners for Uncommon Garden Design” and with John Greenlee – “The American Meadow Garden“.

 Grasses are native everywhere.
 They should be part of every sustainable landscape.
 Their water needs match their climate.
-They are particularly suited to summer-dry climates, so I am particularly enthused to become a member of California Native Grassland Association.
+They are particularly suited to summer-dry climates, and native grasses are increasing increasingly available and researched as found in the work of the California Native Grassland Association.

 It is certainly possible to have beautiful drought tolerant landscapes but they still need water.
-Drought is a relative term for every ecosystem and most drought tolerant and native plants still need some additional water to look good in a garden.
+Drought is a relative term for every ecosystem and most drought adapted and native plants still need some additional water to look good in a garden.
+And we need them hydrated for fire safety.
 This is where gardeners need to claim their share of water resources – and not feel guilty about it.